RobustBench/robustbench/README.md

 _, advs, success = fb.attacks.LinfPGD()(fmodel, images, labels, epsilons=[8/255])
 ```

-TODO: test the foolbox part (python 3.7 is needed for this)
+TODO: test the foolbox part (python 3.7 is needed for this), insert its output

 TODO: add also advertorch if it's not too long